Tantalus13A98B5F/Tantalus13A98B5F.github.io/content/about.md

 Songlin is also currently the leader of HPC Challenge Team in SJTU.
 Backed by [Center of High Performance Computing](https://hpc.sjtu.edu.cn/), their team is an active player in the ASC Supercomputer Challenge series, and they have ranked 6th in the recent [SC19 Student Cluster Competition](https://www.studentclustercompetition.us/).

 Songlin was the Web Team Leader at [NIMO](https://nimo.sjtu.edu.cn/) in 2018.
-He led the development of the current website (namely "kaleidoscope"), which they are using for maintenance tracking and human resources management.
+He led the development of the current website (namely "kaleidoscope"), which is used for maintenance tracking and their human resources management.
 You can find the frontend code at [Gitee](https://gitee.com/sjtunimo/oscope/).

 Tantalus has published serveral minitools on [GitHub](https://github.com/Tantalus13A98B5F).
 Hope you like them.